eric-holmes/passport-jwt-mock/readme.md

 }
 ```

 Once you have replaced the the `jwtStrategy` object, you are nearly done!
-The implementation (however youused it) will work without modifying the implementation.
+The implementation (however you used it) will work without modifying the implementation.

 ```javascript
 passport.use(